Pyxus/fray/docs/getting_started/mod_input/index.md

 ### Detecting Sequence Matches

-The sequence matcher uses fray input events for its match procedure.
-Events can be fed to the analyzer using the `FrayInput` singleton's `input_detected` signal.
-If a match is found the sequence matcher will emit a `match_found` signal.
+To perform the match procedure, the sequence matcher uses `FrayInputEvent`s.
+You can feed events to the analyzer using the `FrayInput` singleton's `input_detected` signal.
+If the sequence matcher finds a match, it will emit a `match_found` signal.

+Example Usage:

 ```gdscript
 func _ready() -> void: